-Project Initialization Scripts¶
+Project Initialization Scripts

-All about the project-init.sh file.
+All about the project_init.sh

-Project Initialization¶
+Project Initialization

 When a CoCalc project starts this is run:

-- an instance of “local hub”.
+an instance of “local hub”.
 It is used for managing the project, communication with the outside world, monitoring, etc.

-- sshd: the endpoint for remote SSH access.
+sshd: the endpoint for remote SSH access.

-- initialization file: an optional bash script called
+initialization file: an optional bash script called

 project_init.sh